-First and foremost you will need your camera, a DSLR enabling you to change the aperture and shutter speed settings or a high quality compact camera, would be ideal.
-In addition, a tripod would be infinitely useful and can be used with both DSLR and compact cameras.
+First and foremost you will need your camera, a DSLR or CSC (Compact System Camera) enabling you to change the aperture and shutter speed settings or a high quality compact camera, would be ideal.
+In addition, a tripod is essential and can be used with both DSLR and compact cameras.
 If you don’t have a tripod and would like advice on them, please contact one of your tutors.
-For DSLRs, a wide-angle lens is best for landscape photography - this doesn’t necessarily have to be ultra wide but anywhere between 17-80mm would be advantageous.
+For DSLRs, a wide-angle lens is best for landscape photography – this doesn’t necessarily have to be ultra wide but anywhere between 17-80mm would be advantageous.
+Longer lenses may also be useful – for picking out details across a a valley, for instance.

 We also encourage that if you have a new toy or accessory (camera related!) please bring it along and we will show you how to get the best out of it.